Hyperion-box/Hyperion-box.github.io/_characters/mekka-zorr.md

 ---

 ## Class Abilities
-**Class Abilities:** Once per scene, you can reroll a failed skill check, taking the new roll if it's better.
+Once per scene, you can reroll a failed skill check, taking the new roll if it's better.

 ## EQUIPMENT